ecs-vlc/COMP6248/docs/index.md

 ## Where to get additional help

 Talk to me!
 You are more than welcome to arrange to meet to discuss issues related to the course - I will be in the labs each week.
 The lab sessions are also facilitated by a team of our PhD students who are experts in the deep learning / differentiable programming field in their own right (many of them have published work in this space, or are close to achieving that).
-I can be reached by <a href="http://www.ecs.soton.ac.uk/people/jsh2">email</a> ([email](mailto:jsh2@ecs.soton.ac.uk)) or by coming to find me in my office (32/4043).
+I can be reached by [email](mailto:jsh2@ecs.soton.ac.uk) or by coming to find me in my office (32/4043).